deepchecks/deepchecks/docs/source/user-guide/integrations/airflow.rst

 Defining the Integrity Report Task
 ----------------------------------

-The :func:`~deepchecks.tabular.suites.single_dataset_integrity` suite will be used to evaluate the train and test datasets.
+The :func:`~deepchecks.tabular.suites.single_dataset_integrity` suite will be used to evaluate the train and production datasets.
 It will check for integrity issues and will save the output html reports to the ``suite_results`` directory.

 .. code-block:: python